Wilder an atomic bomb - champion Fury

 Last updated on .From the section Boxing

-Dentay Wilder is an "atomic bomb" of a fighter and the "most dangerous heavyweight out there" says Tyson Fury as he prepares for their trilogy fight.
+Deontay Wilder is an "atomic bomb" of a fighter and the "most dangerous heavyweight out there" says Tyson Fury as he prepares for their trilogy fight.

 American Wilder was knocked out by WBC champion Fury in February 2020 after their first contest ended in a draw.